 Requires greater recovery time

 Utilizes a high amount of energy from multiple muscle groups

 Should not be done more than 2 - 3 times a week (for beginners, no more than 1 time a week)

 Not ideal for fitness beginners

-Carries an increased risk to potential injury
+Can carry an increased risk for potential injury